-These delicious Chicken Gyros are loaded with tender, moist super flavorful grilled chicken, fresh tomato, red onion and wonderful homemade Tzatziki!
+This delicious Chicken Gyro is loaded with tender, moist, super flavorful grilled chicken, fresh tomato, red onion and wonderful homemade Tzatziki!
 Seriously better than anything from a Gyro stand.

 There used to be a little gyro shop a few streets over from me—you know the kind I’m talking about, more like a little food stand than a restaurant?

 I always swore that those were the best chicken gyros I was ever going to find.